 French Quarter Magazine appreciates the generosity of the individuals that support us.
 We wish to thank the team members who write and edit the articles we publish for your pleasure.
 We would also like to thank those who translate articles from French to English and from English to French.
 We also thank the photographers who generously share their superb photographs and those who produce films and contribute their talent and the many others who tirelessly contribute their time, their skills and offer their expertise.
 The names of those contributors are listed below.

 is originally from Versailles, France.
 She always wanted to see the world, which she did starting at 17 when she had the fortunate opportunity to study abroad in Rhonda, Spain.
 She traveled the world from Hong Kong to Taiwan, from Ireland to Austria, to Luxembourg, Liechtenstein and Monaco, and discovered the entire countries of Italy and Morocco.
 She really feels like a citizen of the world.
 She finally settled several years in Los Angeles where she worked at the French Consulate of Los Angeles.
 Passionate about the Arts and History, she earned a Bachelor's degree in History from the University of California Berkeley and studied for a Master program in education at the University of Southern California, then she went on to teach French to aspiring UNLV and CSN students in Nevada.
-She is the founder and Editor in chief of French Quarter Magazine, in which she is writing, interviewing people in a wide range of circumstances, pitching story ideas to writers and journalists, taking photos, and is currently writing her first translated work, which spans the life of Coco Chanel and is filled with adventure, intrigue, history and love.
+She is the founder and Editor in chief of French Quarter Magazine, in which she writes, interviews people in a wide range of circumstances, pitches story ideas to writers and journalists, takes photos, and is currently writing her first translated work, which spans the life of Coco Chanel and is filled with adventure, intrigue, history and love.